Broker Check

 • If you and/or your soon-to-be-ex-spouse own a business or interest in a business, the best practice is to use a qualified business valuation specialist to establish its value.

-• For art or collectibles, obtaining a formal appraisal could be crucial.
+• For jewelry, art, or collectibles, obtaining a formal appraisal may be necessary.

 • If your estate includes a pension benefit, it is helpful to have a Summary Plan Description so you can assess the options for dividing this asset and determine how to value it on your Inventory.